nahuelburgos/redux-tutorial/Redux.md

 * Reducers are "pure functions".
 They should not have any side-effects nor mutate the state – they must return a modified copy.

-'''(Note: A pure function doesn't depend on and doesn't modify the states of variables out of its scope.
+*(Note: A pure function doesn't depend on and doesn't modify the states of variables out of its scope.
 Concretely, that means a pure function always returns the same result given same parameters.
 Its execution doesn't depend on the state of the system.
-Pure functions are a pillar of functional programming)'''
+Pure functions are a pillar of functional programming)*

 #### Designing the State Shape